 Garage kept cars and cars with alarm systems are less likely to be stolen, and therefore less expensive to insure.
 Be sure to ask your insurance agent if your car qualifies for a theft-deterrent discount.

 Did you know?
-Some insurance companies will give you a discount if you etch your car's VIN number on the windows.
-It's a lesser-known discount that's worth asking about.
+Some insurance companies will give you a discount if you etch your car's VIN number on the windows, install wheel locks or have an ignition cutoff switch.These lesser-known discounts are certainly worth asking about.